casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 Create three sets of keys one each for the Manager, Supervisor and Clerk.

-To create accounts on the Casper blockchain, you need to generate keys and fund your accounts, for more information see [Account and Cryptographic Keys](../../keys.md).
+To create accounts on the Casper blockchain, you need to generate keys and fund your accounts.
+For more information see [Account and Cryptographic Keys](../../keys.md).

 To fund your Testnet account, see [Funding Testnet Accounts](../../../workflow/testnet-faucet.md).

 ## Deploying the Keys Manager Contract